BeeGrinder/FantasyGrounds-SW5e/README.md

 May 23, 2020

 All NPCs from the Scum and Villainy PDF have been added to the PHB module.

-May 18, 2020

-All NPCs from S&V PDF have been added through the letter H.  New module for download is available.

-May 8, 2020

-The old NPC module is no longer required.
-All the old NPCs, plus some new ones, are in the PHB module.
-There are now 124 out of 276 NPCs added to the PHB module.

 ---
 If you like my work, you can [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png">](https://www.buymeacoffee.com/BeeGrinder)